 Foundation Mathematics focuses on using mathematics effectively, efficiently and critically to make informed decisions in daily lives.
 The emphasis of Foundation Mathematics is to provide students with the mathematical knowledge, skills and understanding to solve problems in real contexts for a range of workplace, personal, further learning and community settings.
-This subject provides the opportunity for students to prepare for postschool options of employment and further training.
+It includes topics such as geometry, measurement, basic numeracy skills, location and personal maths.
+This subject provides the opportunity for students to prepare for post-school options of employment and further training.
+It is a Unit 1 and 2 subject only and does not lead to any Maths 3 and 4 sequence.